Offer now fully subscribed (27 August 2021)

 How does the business make money?

 Workhorse sells B2B to SMEs on a SaaS basis.
-The primary target is small businesses with revenue between £200k and £10 million – giving a target addressable market of £1.8 billion in the UK alone.
+The primary target is small businesses with revenue between £200k and £10 million – giving an estimated target addressable market of around £1.8 billion in the UK alone.

 Customers typically pay an onboarding fee of £1,995 plus a monthly subscription fee of £395.